 Figure 6 shows the circuit diagram for isolated gate driver.
 As the figure shows, control signal drives the MOSFET through optocoupler.
 The power to drive switching elements such as MOSFETs, IGBTs, or SiC is provided by an isolated power supply.
 In order to prevent the gate being damaged by electrical over-stress, it will connect TVS diode in parallel at gate and source.

 Here is a demo of gate driver circuit by using 2W converter with external circuit like figure 7.

 As figure 8 shows when the control signal drives the MOSFET, the converter output voltage variation and voltage ripple are very small.

 Converter with high isolation voltage are commonly used in industrial and new energy fields, such as high operating voltage motor controller or solar inverter.
 Low isolation capacitor prevents the converter for additional power loss and heat at high operating voltage.
 The Short-Circuit Protection can protect the converter and the system when short circuit situation occurs in the system.
 Therefore, the high isolation voltage, low isolation capacity converter with SCP function are the critical feature for gate driver power.

-CTC is the only corporation certificated with ISO-9001, TS-16949, IRIS, and ESD/ANSI-2020.
+CTC is the only corporation certificated with ISO-9001, TS-16949, ISO22163 and ESD/ANSI-2020.
 We can 100% ensure not only the product, but also our workflow and service to match quality management system for every high-end application from the very beginning.
 From design to manufacturing and technical support, every single detail is operated under highest standard.